 It is important to note that LED bulbs cost much more than those incandescent light bulbs.
 However, as time goes on they will help you to save lots of money.
 LED lights are much better energy savers.
 They pull less than those incandescent types, look better and last much longer.
 Studies have shown that LED light bulbs have a long life span and use as much as 20% of the energy required for incandescent bulbs.
 Over time that switch to LED bulbs will show because your electricity bill will lower and you will spend less time and money having to replace bulbs.

 Use a line or drying rack

-You can save money by forgetting the dryer and use a line instead.
-Your clothes dryer pulls a lot of electricity which in turns gives a high bill.
-You can set-up a line or drying rack in the garden if they are not present and use them to dry your clothes when they are finishing washing.
+You can save money by forgetting the dryer and using a line instead.
+Your clothes dryer pulls a lot of electricity which in turn gives a high bill.
+You can set up a line or drying rack in the garden if they are not present and use them to dry your clothes when they are finishing washing.
 Yes, the dryer may provide that added feature of a faster drying convenience.
 But the money saved by using a line or drying rack will be more beneficial.

 Do you have any home hacks to share?